 Dependence on production plants and the uninterrupted operation of distribution chain

 Very short lead times on delivery of orders are characteristic of the meat industry.
-Short lead times double the importance of an effective and dependable supply chain, underscoring the need to be able to anticipate consumer behaviour.
+Short lead times double the importance of an effective and dependable supply chain, underscoring the need to be able to anticipate consumer behavior.
 Likewise, the reliability of logistics systems and other technological systems is extremely important.
-If distribution centres are damaged, destroyed or decommissioned for any reason, or if the products held in the distribution centres suffer significant damage, HKScan must come up with an alternative method of delivering products to customers until such time as the damaged distribution centre is made available again.
+If distribution centers are damaged, destroyed or decommissioned for any reason, or if the products held in the distribution centers suffer significant damage, HKScan must come up with an alternative method of delivering products to customers until such time as the damaged distribution center is made available again.

 Possible product quality issues

 Food safety risks concern the purity of raw materials (residues, foreign substances), the healthiness of products, packaging materials that come into contact with food, and microbiological safety.
 Particular attention is paid to the prevention and control of bacteria that cause food poisoning.
 HKScan runs rigorous in-house controls, and the facilities of all operators in the value chain are subject to strict scrutiny by the authorities as well as certified food safety management systems.